Facts and figures

 Proton therapy – immediate benefit for the society

 Some sections of society benefit directly and immediately from out-patient proton therapy at the Institute.
-In 2018, about 6.000 fractions were delivered to cancer patients and the center for proton therapy at PSI registered about 1.800 clinical consultations.
+In 2019, about 5’500 fractions were delivered to cancer patients and the center for proton therapy at PSI registered about 1.800 clinical consultations.
 A success rate of more than 98% puts PSI at the very forefront internationally in regard to the successful irradiation of melanoma of the eye.
-In 2018, one third of the patients with non-ocular tumours were children and teenagers.
-Almost half of whom were infants, who received their treatment under anaesthesia.
+In 2019, more than one third of the patients with non-ocular tumours were children and teenagers.
+Half of whom were infants, who received their treatment under anaesthesia.
+With a grant from the Cantons of Aargau and Zurich, the proton therapy was further expanded and research intensified.
 Two irradiation units (Gantry 2 and Gantry 3) for non-ocular tumors and one unit (OPTIS2) for ocular tumors are ready for patient treatment.
-With a grant from the Cantons of Aargau and Zurich, the proton therapy was further expanded and research intensified.
-This development will offer an even greater number of Swiss cancer patients the opportunity to benefit from this innovative treatment in the future.